ludocode/onramp/docs/setup-guide.md

 The Onramp bootstrap process is platform-independent, but it requires a platform-specific Onramp VM and hex tool to be configured first.

-Scripts exists for automatically building Onramp on certain hosted platforms.
+Scripts exist for automatically building Onramp on certain hosted platforms.
 If you're not using one of the supported platforms, skip ahead to the "Manual Hosted Setup" section.